op07n/XiaomiADBFastbootTools/README.md

     * **A:** Yes, the tool was developed in Java and needs the Java Runtime Environment to run.
 You can install Java from [here](https://java.com/en/download/).
 On Linux, OpenJFX is needed alongside OpenJRE to run the application.

-* **Q:** The tool on Windows doesn't detect my phone even though it's connected and USB debugging is enabled.
+* **Q:** The tool on Windows doesn't detect my device even though it's connected and USB debugging is enabled.
 What could be the issue?

-    * **A:** Windows most likely does not recognise your phone in ADB.
+    * **A:** Windows most likely does not recognise your device in ADB.
 Install the universal ADB drivers from [here](http://dl.adbdriver.com/upload/adbdriver.zip).

 * **Q:** Do I need an unlocked bootloader or root access to use the tool?